biocore/q2-qemistree/README.md

 These input files can be obtained following peak detection in MZmine2.
 [Here](https://raw.githubusercontent.com/biocore/q2-chemistree/master/q2_chemistree/demo/batchQE-MZmine-2.33.xml) is an example MZmine2 batch file used to generate these.

-To begin this demonstration with, create a separate folder to store all the inputs and outputs:
+To begin this demonstration, create a separate folder to store all the inputs and outputs:

 ```bash
 mkdir demo-chemistree